-The H&S Generalist career pathway initiative started last year.
+The H&S Generalist career pathway initiative started in 2021.
 It was led by Health and Safety Association of NZ (HASANZ), NZ Institute of Safety Management (NZISM) and the NZ Safety Council, which have worked collaboratively to create new resources to support New Zealanders to take a ‘second look’ at health and safety.

-This month, we are launching the outcomes of this work which has been materialized in three guides aimed to a) attract and engage new individuals to the H&S industry; b) and to support recruiters and managers to recruit the human resources they need for their organisations.
+The outcomes of this work have been materialized in several guides aimed to a) attract and engage new individuals to the H&S industry; b) and to support recruiters and managers to recruit the human resources they need for their organisations.

 Below, we invite you to explore the three main guidance documents of the H&S Generalist career pathway initiative: